Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat. The word pemmican comes from the

 Cut the meat

-After that, place the tray or rack under the heat of the sun or at low fire.
+The first step is to remove the meat's fat.
+Then, using a sharp knife, slice the meat thinly and place it on a tray or rack.
+The tray or rack should be placed under the sun's heat or at a low fire.
 You can use an oven or stove to heat the meat.
-This will take you all day to make it brittle.
-Make sure that the meat is dry and it cracks when you bend it.
+It will take all day to make it brittle.
+Ensure the meat is dry and cracks when you bend it.

 Grind up the Meat

-To do this, mince the meat first, cut it into very small pieces, put it in the blender.
-Make sure that you turn it into powder form.
+Next, grind the dried meat in a food processor until it becomes powdery.
+You can use a blender if you don't have a food processor.
+To do this, mince the meat first, cut it into small pieces, and put it in the blender.
+Make sure to turn it into powder.

 Render the Fat

-The next thing to do is to mix all other ingredients in a large bowl.
-Put the fruits and extras such as nuts, raisins, peanut butter, honey, or sugar.
-Then, add one part of fat into two parts of meat and mix it.
-Do this until you finish mixing all the ingredients.
-Mix it thoroughly.
+The next step is mixing the other ingredients in a large bowl.
+Add the fruits and extras, such as nuts, raisins, peanut butter, honey, or sugar.
+Then, mix one part of the fat into two parts of the meat.
+Repeat this process until you finish mixing all the ingredients.
+Mix thoroughly.

 Tips for Making a Pemmican

-Making pemmican is easy as one-two-three!
-But here are some tips especially for first-timers so that you can create the best pemmican:
+Making Pemmican is as easy as one-two-three!
+But here are some tips, especially for first-timers, so that you can create the best Pemmican:

-- First, make sure that you get the fat for your pemmican outside the marrow or muscle of the meat.
+First, ensure that you get fat for your Pemmican outside the marrow or muscle of the meat.
 Ask your butcher for this.

-- Make an equal ratio of the weight of the meat, dried fruits, and fat, and not by the volume.
+Make an equal ratio of the weight of the meat, dried fruits, and fat, and not by the volume.
 It is usually 1:1:1.
-With this tip, you will surely have better-tasting results.
+With this tip, you will have better-tasting results.

-- As long as the fat has been rendered properly, there is no need to refrigerate the pemmican.
-You can opt to use an airtight container (glass jars, pottery containers, or Tupperware) to store it.
-In addition, vacuum-packed or plastic wrappers can also make pemmicans last a long time.
-These containers are insect and rodent-proof too.
+The pemmican does not need refrigeration if the fat has been rendered correctly.
+It can be stored in an airtight container (glass jars, pottery containers, or Tupperware).
+Vacuum-packed or plastic wrappers can also make pemmicans last a long time.
+These containers are also insect—and rodent-proof.

-- You can choose an alternative ingredient for fat.
-For example, you can use peanut butter as a replacement for rendered fat.
-In addition, for vegetarians, a leather fruit or vegetable will be a nice replacement for meat, although this will not give you like high fat and calories as the meat-fat version.
+You can choose an alternative ingredient for fat.
+For example, you can replace peanut butter with rendered fat.
+In addition, a leather fruit or vegetable will be an excellent replacement for vegetarians, although this will give you less fat and calories than the meat-fat version.

 Conclusion

-You can experiment with pemmicans today and find a recipe that works best for you.
-You can add nuts, honey, chocolate, or sugar to it to make it tastier.
+You can experiment with pemmican today and find the best recipe for you.
+You can add nuts, honey, chocolate, or sugar to enhance its flavor.